-Scotland lose Commonwealth Qualifier
+Sri Lanka thrash Scotland in qualifier

-Commonwealth Games Women's Qualifier: Scotland lose opener to Sri Lanka
+Commonwealth Games Women's Qualifier: Sri Lanka beat Scotland by 109 runs

 Last updated on .From the section Cricket